Welcome to the ISRIC Spring School!

 100% of the participation fee must be paid at the time of registration.

 ISRIC does not provide scholarships for this course, nor assists with finding scholarships.
 Participants will have to find and bring their own funding.

 The personal data that is collected through the website is processed in accordance with the applicable privacy regulations (Privacy and cookie statement).

 Please read carefully the Costs and Payment section.

 The ISRIC Spring School contributes to the Global Soil Partnership implementation, and is organised under the auspices of the C.T. de Wit Graduate School for Production Ecology and Resource Conservation of Wageningen University.
-The 2018 spring school is organized in collaboration with guest lecturers from the Catholic University of Leuven, Soil Biology and Biological Soil Quality group of Wageningen University,and the School of Agricultural, Forest and Food Sciences of Bern University of Applied Sciences.
+The 2019 Spring School is organized in collaboration with guest lecturers from the Catholic University of Leuven and Wageningen University (Soil Biology and Biological Soil Quality, Biometris and Soil Geography and Landscape chairgroups).